 - Mass storage devices: The process should address where and how digital records will be preserved for future access and archiving.

 - Indexing software: This sort of software will index the digital document, allowing users to search for text inside the image.
-When you convert a paper document to digital, the text inside the image is not recognized by computers by default, which is why sophisticated technologies like OCR are required.
+When you convert a paper document to digital, the text inside the image is not recognized by computers by default, which is why sophisticated technologies are required.

 - Destruction of paper documents: After being scanned, the majority of the original documents may be destroyed and recycled, helping to conserve the environment.
 It is also necessary to ensure that the original document is no longer required for any legal, governmental, or industrial responsibilities.